-I took the work in my stride, even thoug Ulla treated me condescendingly; clearly afraid that I might feel superior in some way since I had a ‘real’ studentexamen (baccalauréat) and she had, as whe told me in Sweden when we met, ‘just’ a commercial studentexamen, as she self-consciously told at that time.
+I took the work in my stride, even thoug Ulla treated me condescendingly; clearly afraid that I might feel superior in some way since I had a ‘real’ studentexamen (baccalauréat) and she had, as whe told me in Sweden when we met, ‘just’ a commercial studentexamen, as she self-consciously told me at that time.

 I liked to do the shopping though, especially le marché, which was something all new to me.
 The salespeople would wrap up what they sold in newspaper, or in fact most often they just poured the vegetables or whatever straight into your bags.
 Meat was at the butcher’s store in la rue des Lavoirs, and it was not bad quality.
 Even simple biftek was quite good.

 I thoroughly enjoyed my long walks in the neighborhood, to the village south of Luxeuil, Saint-Sauveur, and into the forest and its Roman road.
 This was a thrill for a young Swede, who had never seen anything like it, even though there wasn’t much to be seen.
 Just knowing that this was a road, with big flat stone slabs where the Romans had driven their chariots, was amazing to me.

-What struck me the most though on my walks on a sunny day was the way elderly ladies, all dressed in black, would move a chair out in front of their little house and were just sitting looking happily on whatever went by – which was not very much.
+What struck me the most though on my walks on a sunny day was the way elderly women, all dressed in black, would move a chair out in front of their little house and were just sitting looking happily on whatever went by – which was not very much.
 A different world.